gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/extrusion-slides.rst

 goBILDA goRAIL
 --------------

-`Linear motion guides <https://www.gobilda.com/gorail-based/>`_ are goBILDA’s take on linear motion using goRAIL, which is a type of extrusion compatible with V-groove bearings.
+`Linear motion guides <https://www.gobilda.com/gorail-based/>`_ are goBILDA's take on linear motion using goRAIL, which is a type of extrusion compatible with V-groove bearings.
 Similar to a standard 8020 V-groove carriage, used in FRC, goRAIL is a lighter option that is better suited for FTC.

 Actobotics X-rail Slide Kit
 ---------------------------